 - Per capita income in India (by purchasing power) is currently at a similar level to China’s when the New Zealand-China Free Trade Agreement entered into force in 2008.

-- India’s population will likely surpass China’s (1.4 billion)in 2027, making it the world’s most populous country.
+- India’s population will likely surpass China’s (1.43 billion) in 2027, making it the world’s most populous country.

-India is the only RCEP member with which New Zealand does not have a free trade agreement.
+New Zealand does not currently have an FTA with India.
 However, India has long been an important trading partner:

-- India is New Zealand’s 11th largest trading partner, with total trade in goods and services worth more than NZ$2.6 billion.
+- India is New Zealand’s 11th largest trading partner, with total trade in goods and services worth more than NZ$2.7 billion.

 - Our key exports to India include; logs and wood products, travel services, fruit and education services.